pengfei99/DataVizWithDash/README.md

 - Use callbacks to determine which parts of your app are interactive and what they react to.

 The [avocado analytics](avocado_analytics/README.md) shows a simple example

+### 2.4 Sales performance dashboard

+In the avocado analytic project, we have learned how to create a single page dashboard.
+In the Sales performance dashboard project, we will develop a multi-page dashboard.

+For more details, please check [Sales performance dashboard](sales_performance/README.md)